NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/profiling_hps.md

 # limitations under the License.
 -->

-# HPS Profiler
+# Profiling HPS

 A critical part of optimizing the inference performance of HPS is being able to measure changes in performance as you experiment with different optimization strategies and data distribution.
+There are two ways to profile HPS:
+1. The HPS profiler.
 The hps_profiler application performs benchmark tasks for the Hierarchical Parameter Server.
 The hps_profiler will be compiled and installed from the following instructions in [Build and install the HPS Profiler](#section-1).
+2. The Triton Perf Analyzer.
+For detailed documentation of Triton Perf Analyzer, please refer to [here](https://github.com/triton-inference-server/client/blob/main/src/c++/perf_analyzer/README.md).
+For how to use Trion Perf Analyzer to profile HPS, take a look at the [procedure](#profile-hps-with-triton-perf-analyzer).

+## HPS profiler
 The hps_profiler application generates inference requests to HPS and measures the throughput and latency of different components, such as embedding cache, Database Backend and Lookup session.
 To get representative results, hps_profiler measures the throughput and latency over the configurable iteration, and then repeats the measurements until it reaches a specified number of iterations.